What Sicilians Drink

 Presently there has been a revaluation of the

 local varietals and many wineries have been producing fabulous red and white wines.

 Marsala wine, Malvasia from Lipari and Moscato form Pantelleria are

 See chapters about Sicilian

-Rosolio, homemade liquor is still
+Rosolio, homemade liquor is still made in

-produced by small local artisan companies and available in liquor stores.
+small local artisan companies and available in liquor stores.

 Refer to the rosolio for additional

 The Amaro Averna, a bitter drink known world wide is prepared in Caltanissetta, the geographic center of Sicily, This very famous and popular liquor is produced from the original recipe with